FAQs

 Is Total Healthcare Billing HIPPA compliant?

-Yes, we are fully compliant with all HIPAA privacy and security regulations.
-Your patient information is kept secure and protected.
+Certainly, we adhere entirely to all HIPAA privacy and security regulations.
+Rest assured, your patient information is safeguarded and maintained securely.